elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 #### Backup copy temporarily stored on the node
 A datastore backup copy gets temporarily stored locally on the node before being uploaded to object storage.
 This will have an effect on capacity needs for a datastore.

+#### Restore from backup and available storage capacity
+When you wish to restore a datastore from backup, you need to ensure that your storage usage on each datastore node is at maximum 65%.
+This is because the current restore from backup method will use your datastore nodes storage to temporarily store the backup files during the restore.
+To ensure this, you need to use the Scale Storage functionality when needed, before doing a restore from backup.
+After restore from backup is done, you can resize the datastore nodes back to the desired size again.

 #### Nodes and datastores are created one by one
 When deploying a new datastore or adding a new node, all other actions are added to a queue.